-(d) Transactions with key management personnel
+Transactions with key management personnel (d)

-During the financial year, Cardinals Corporate Pty Ltd, a company of which Mr Homsany is a director, undertook work for the Company totalling \$2,447 excluding GST, in addition to the amount which has been disclosed as remuneration in the Directors' Report.
+During the financial year, Cardinals Corporate Pty Ltd, a company of which Mr Homsany is a director, undertook work for the Company totalling \$49,507 excluding GST, in addition to the amount which has been disclosed as remuneration in the Directors' Report.

-These services were provided on arms length terms.
+These services were provided on arm's length terms.

-Pursuant to a Deed of Indemnity, Insurance and Access, Mr Ailakis, as an officer of the Company, has been reimbursed legal costs defending a legal claim made against him in the District Court of Western Australia.
-Total legal costs reimbursed for the financial year were \$76,641.
+Pursuant to a Deed of Indemnity, Insurance and Access, Mr Ailakis, as an officer of the Company, has been reimbursed legal costs defending a legal claim made against him in the District Court of Western Australia (Olivero v Ailakis & Anor (No. CIV 3982 of 2010)).
+Total legal costs reimbursed to Mr Ailakis for the financial year were \$187,669 (2012: \$76,641).